kai-subramanian/kai-subramanian/README.md

 # ⚡Internship

 ***August 2022 to May 2023*** (Bangalore) <br> Interned at Intel Corporation, in the NCNG Ethernet SW team.
-Built a debugger library in C++, to provide the debug information in DWARF format. <br> This library was later shipped to a Fortune 100 company. <br> Personal contribution - Created the common C++ class for representing the debug information, and reduced code duplication.
+Built a debugger library in C++, to provide the debug information in DWARF format. <br> This library was later shipped to a Fortune 100 company. <br> Personal contribution - Learnt a proprietary technology within a short timspan of 2 months and started pushing production-ready code in an ambiguous environment.
+Also fixed bugs reported by customers within the compiler.

 ***March 2021 to June 2021*** (Remote) <br> Interned at Velammal Engineering College, to develop a protoype app for Hospital Management System.
 Worked with a team of 5.<br> Personal Contribution - Created database table, frontend and backend code for Nursing module. <br>Languages used - HTML,CSS,JS,PHP.<br>Database used - MySQL.<br>Server used - Apache HTTP Server.